Artificial Intelligence and College Applications

 - If a College Admission Coach team member discovers a student has not been submitting their own writing for feedback, whether that’s because an older sibling wrote it or ChatGPT wrote it, the coach will discuss the ethical infraction directly with the student, inform the student’s parents, and insist that the student use their own writing.
 Our team will not be party to the submission of work that is not the student’s own work.
 This is the ethical course of action, and it’s also the course of action in the student’s own best interest!
 Colleges put application essays through plagiarism checkers, and AI-generated text regularly plagiarizes existing writing.

 - Our team is here to help our students write their best essays, in their authentic voice, and become better writers in the process.
-We’re not blind to the exciting new potential of AI-tools, especially when it comes to writing or art, but it is not ethical to substitute that for a student’s own writing.
+We’re not blind to the exciting new potential of AI tools, but it is not ethical to substitute that for a student’s own writing.